felipezarco/oracle-object/README.md

 ```

-The third parameter receives an options object.
+The third parameter of `oracle-object` receives an options object.

 The option `allowNull: false` is set by default.
-If you want all props do not forget to add the option.
+If you want all props do not forget to add that option.

-The option `defaultFn` can be set, when using objects instead of functions, to apply that function to not specified (or _default_) columns.
+The option `defaultFn` can be set when using objects instead of functions to apply that function to not specified (or _default_) column names.

 License MIT @ Felipe Zarco